GrzegorzFryger/KindergartenSystem/.database/README.md

 This script will insert some test data.

 # 3. Uninstall procedure
+All uninstall scripts are placed in `uninstall` directory.
 ## 3.1 Schema
 In order to uninstall database:
 * run `rollback_1_0.sql` script